verana-labs/verana-docs/docs/use/ecosystems/20-onboarding.md

 Based on the schema configuration and the role you want to assume, your onboarding path differs:

+This table summarizes which onboarding action applies to your role and the schema mode.
+Use it to decide the exact command you need.

 | Role              | OPEN Mode                              | ECOSYSTEM Mode                                        | GRANTOR Mode                                              |
 |-------------------|---------------------------------------|--------------------------------------------------------|-----------------------------------------------------------|
 | Issuer Grantor    | N/A                                   | N/A                                                    | Validation process with Ecosystem validator              |